ArduPilot/MethodicConfigurator/BLOG.md

 ## 2.7 Configure the primary battery monitor

 In our setup, the battery voltage is measured directly at the flight controller `Vbat` pin and the current is measured at the 4-in1 ESC `Curr` pin.
 For its configuration, we created a [08_batt1.param parameter file](diatone_taycan_mxc/params/08_batt1.param).
-Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.8 Configure the redundant (secondary) battery monitor

 To be on the safe side we used a Holybro PM02 as a redundant secondary voltage and current monitor.
 One other option would be the [CBU 2-8s DroneCAN Battery Monitor and Current Sensor](https://www.cbunmanned.com/store).
 For its configuration, we created a [09_batt2.param parameter file](diatone_taycan_mxc/params/09_batt2.param).
-Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.9 Configure the GNSS receiver(s)

 GNSS receivers very often contain a magnetometer (compass) sensor.
 So they need to be configured before proceeding to the next step.
 For its configuration, we created a [10_gnss.param parameter file](diatone_taycan_mxc/params/10_gnss.param).
-Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.10 Configure "Mandatory Hardware" Parameters